albertcmiller1/order_book/README.md

 Every 60 seconds the book will post the current price of each stock traded into a dynamodb table.
 This information will be accessable to users via an API hosted with AWS API Gateway + lambda created with the [paper_trader](https://github.com/albertcmiller1/paper_trader) repository.

 ### Infrastructure
-The book, trading bot threads, and connection websocket will be apart of the same process.
+The book, trading bot threads, api, and websocket will be apart of the same process.
 It will be running on an AWS EC2 instance.

 ## Todo
 * api